페이지 이동경로

 Caution

-When an app is deleted, users can no longer use the intergrated features (Kakao Login, Kakao Talk Sharing, etc.), and the deleted app cannot be recovered.
+When an app is deleted, its users can no longer use the features provided by Kakao Developers through APIs, and a deleted app cannot be restored.

 Note: Conditions that prevent app deletion